wp-plugins/avoid-googles-cache/readme.txt

 == Description ==
 Avoid getting your blog cached by e.g. Google and Internet Archive.

+** Credits **
+The banner is a composition of two photos by '[Skimaniac](http://www.flickr.com/photos/skimaniac/100495205/)' and [Patrick Brosset](http://www.flickr.com/photos/gnackgnackgnack/3942331668/).

 == Installation ==
 1. Copy the plugin to `/wp-content/plugins/`
 1. Activate the plugin.